• Skip to primary navigation

 Giant Blueberry Cream Scone - split in half to fill with cream

-Next spoon your whipped cream on, spread it round with a spatula knife and top with blueberries, before placing the top back on and serving.
+Next spoon your whipped cream on, spread it round with a spatula knife and top with blueberries.

 Giant Blueberry Cream Scone - filling with cream and blueberries